ci-forks/hadron/docs/content/docs/architecture/_index.md

 **Minimal and Upstream-First**

 Hadron includes only essential components needed to boot securely and run workloads.
-Every package is compiled from upstream sources without modifications, ensuring compatibility and reducing maintenance burden.
+Every package is compiled from upstream sources, ensuring compatibility and reducing maintenance burden.

 **Container-Based Distribution**